4 Dangers in Your Garden You Didn’t Know About

 Do you hate seeing a creeping insect in the kitchen as much as I do?
 Of course you’re ready to shout for someone to come and catch it and put it back in the garden.

 But that means all those bugs are outside while you’re enjoying the fresh air.
 We may not always see them in time to get away.
+It’s a horrible thought but they may even be lurking underneath your decorative garden stones.
 This could cause life threatening problems.

 You’ll win the battle halfway by not wearing strong scent when outside.
-This can attract bees and wasps.
+This can attract bees and wasps causing you to need waspnestremoval.
 And if it’s spiders you’re afraid of, a pair of gloves usually offers enough protection if you do disturb one while gardening.

 Luckily not all spiders are poisonous, but be careful when you notice these around the house: